tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 * SENDING – the bucket is currently being copied to the destination replica set read requests to the source replica set are still processed.
 * RECEIVING – the bucket is currently being filled; all requests to it are rejected.
 * SENT – the bucket was migrated to the destination replica set.
+The `router` uses this state to calculate the new location of the bucket.
+The bucket in the SENT state goes to the GARBAGE state automatically in 0.5 seconds after migration (the time period is defined by the BUCKET_SENT_GARBAGE_DELAY value).
 * GARBAGE – the bucket was already migrated to the destination replica set during rebalancing; or the bucket was initially in the RECEIVING state, but some error occurred during the migration.